-What do you do when employees raise concerns about fair pay?
+What do you do when your employees raise concerns about fair pay?
 What information do they want — and need — to know?
+What is pay transparency?
 How transparent should your organization be around pay equity?

 1. Assemble the right team

-If your legal team or external counsel are the only ones driving your pay equity strategy, you’re missing a big opportunity.
+If your legal team or external counsel are the only ones driving your pay equity strategy and transparency policies, you’re missing a big opportunity.
 While legal can be a part of the process, make sure HR and Compensation are leading the effort — because fair pay goes far beyond compliance.
 It defines your employer brand.

 As Woodward explained, this is all part of retaining and attracting great talent — it’s a team effort, with people leaders and HR and Compensation leaders all needing to be involved.
 These leaders know your employees best.

-Once your core team is in place, then you can start to fold in other key stakeholders, including executives, hiring managers, and marketing/communications.
+Once your core team is in place, then you can start to fold in other key stakeholders on a workplace equity committee, including executives, hiring managers, and marketing/communications.

 2. Get accurate data to know where you stand

-Accurate data puts you in the driver’s seat so you can proactively analyze pay equity, address issues, and communicate on your own terms.
+Accurate data puts you in the driver’s seat so you can proactively analyze pay equity, address issues, and communicate about pay on your own terms.

-To do this, enterprises are switching from manual, one-off analyses to pay equity software.
+To do this, enterprises are switching from manual, one-off audits to ongoing pay equity management powered by pay equity software.
 Software provides them with an accurate, up-to-date, always-on view of pay equity data so they can consistently track, and communicate as needed, how employees are being paid equitably as it relates to both company pay policies and current laws.
 Ideally, you’re able to look at pay equity on an ongoing basis, resolving issues before complaints ever arise.

 3. Agree on what to say about pay equity